On Supersymmetric Interface Defects, Brane Parallel Transport, Order-Disorder Transition and Homological Mirror Symmetry: Equivariant CP1 : soliton spectrum

 \subsection{Instantons and boundary operators}

-As we discussed in the previous section instanton contributions become crucial when homotopy relations between interface paths $\wp$ are in consideration.
+As we discussed have in Section \ref{sec:bootstrap} instanton contributions become crucial when homotopy relations between interface paths $\wp$ are in consideration.
 One type of instantons appearing in this model is a standard instanton contributing to the homotopy of the interface path around the branching point \cite{Galakhov:2017pod}.
 We will not consider it here.

 Rather we concentrate on another type of instanton vertices delivering a homotopy invariance depicted in Fig.\ref{fig:bdry_chg} through the corresponding boundary operator.
 The same instanton vertex governs soliton recombination during critical wall-crossing between soliton spectra (a) and (b) depicted in Fig.\ref{fig:SN_CP_1}.
-This process could be described as a cluster transformation of soliton partition functions in coupled 2d-4d systems due to ``flavor" solitons $\fX_{A,k}$ and $\fX_{B,k}$ that are effective vector multiplet 4d quasi-particles coupled to a 2d defect \cite{Gaiotto:2009hg,Klemm:1996bj}.
+This process could be described as a cluster transformation of soliton partition functions in coupled 2d-4d systems due to ``flavor'' solitons $\fX_{A,k}$ and $\fX_{B,k}$ that are effective vector multiplet 4d quasi-particles coupled to a 2d defect \cite{Gaiotto:2009hg,Klemm:1996bj}.
 These solitons interpolate between the same type LG vacua \eqref{CP_1_vacuum} on different sheets of $W$-cover (see Fig.\ref{fig:CP_1_vacua}).
 The instanton vertices represent the following reactions: \be \ee To prove that corresponding scattering vertices are non-zero we apply the bootstrap method of Section \ref{sec:bootstrap}.

 It will be more spectacular if we consider a dual model.
 First we restore disorder operator $Y$ in the superpotential expression \eqref{CP_1_sup} then integrate over field $\Sigma$.
 The resulting class of models can be described by the following superpotential: